aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheIamAuthenticationPlugin.md

 | `iamRegion`                               | String  |    No    | This property will override the default region that is used to generate the IAM token.
 The default region is parsed from the connection string.                                                                                                                                                                        | `us-east-2`   |
 | `iamExpiration`                           | Integer |    No    | This property will override the default expiration time that is assigned to the generated IAM token.
 The default expiration time is set to be 15 minutes.                                                                                                                                                              | `600`         |

 **Note:** While using the IAM Authentication plugin, we need to pass the username and token to underlying driver.
 This is why it is necessary to have the parameters `wrapperTargetDriverUserPropertyName` and `wrapperTargetDriverPasswordPropertyName`.
-These properties help the wrapper driver recognize and pass credentials to the underlying driver.
+These properties help the JDBC Driver recognize and pass credentials to the underlying driver.